 - Plastic K 6.8; p 6.6

 Netherlands.
-I got the last set at my retirement.
+I got this set at my retirement.
 My successor, having hobbies like photography and 3d printing, did make the set on a 3D printer using photos of all of my colleagues.
 He made about 20 photos from all sides for each!
 He all did it in secret and pictures of me were taken with an excuse.
 He told me that it took 12 hours to print the white King, which is representing myself!
 This set is truly unique and one of my favourites.

 - Netherlands, by Joost Velterop (3D printed)